 Yes.
 Most infections can be successfully treated.
 Talk to your provider about the best course of action for you.

 You should discuss testing for sexually transmitted infections with your doctor at every checkup.
 How often you need to be screened depends on your risk factors for infection.
 Those risk factors can change over time.

 You should also get tested if you become pregnant or are concerned that you may have been exposed to a sexually transmitted infection.
 You can ask your doctor to make an individual plan for testing based on your activities and risk factors.

-Men who have sex with men, people living with HIV, people who don’t consistently use condoms tend to have the highest risk for STD.
+Men who have sex with men, people living with HIV, and people who don’t consistently use condoms tend to have the highest risk for STDs.
 If you have high risk factors, you should get tested at least once a year and sometimes more often.